-This lemon poke cake is made with a moist and tender lemon cake, lemon condensed milk filling, and lemon mascarpone whipped cream.
+This lemon poke cake is made with a moist and tender lemon cake, lemon condensed milk filling, and lemon mascarpone frosting.

-This lemon mascarpone cake is incredibly soft and is full of lemon flavor from fresh lemons.
-It is topped with a zesty and light mascarpone whipped cream and extra lemon zest and lemon slices for presentation.
+This cake is incredibly soft and is full of lemon flavor from fresh lemons.
+It is topped with a zesty and light mascarpone whipped cream extra lemon zest and lemon slices for presentation.

 If you like making poke cakes, check out my chocolate pudding poke cake recipe.

-For more lemon desserts, check out our lemon crinkle cookies, lemon shortbread cookies, lemon bars with graham cracker crust, lemon pound cake, lemon curd cookies, lemon poppy seed muffins, lemonade bundt cake, and lemon curd cake.
+For more lemon desserts, check out my lemon crinkle cookies, lemon shortbread cookies, lemon bars with graham cracker crust, lemon pound cake, and lemon curd cookies.

 Jump to: